Treaty of Waitangi: Commemoration

 The anniversary of the signing of the treaty – 6 February – is the New Zealand national day, Waitangi Day.
 The day was first commemorated in 1934, when the site of the original signing, Treaty House, was made a public reserve (along with its grounds).
 However, it was not until 1974 that the date was made a public holiday.
 Waitangi Day has been the focus of protest by Māori (as was particularly the case from the 1970s through to the 1990s), but today the day is often used as an opportunity to discuss the history and lasting effects of the treaty.
-The anniversary is officially commemorated at the Treaty House at Waitangi, where it was first signed.

-Commemorative stamps

-In 1940, New Zealand issued a 2d stamp recognising the centenary of the treaty.

-New Zealand Post issued a miniature sheet of two stamps in 1990 to commemorate the 150th anniversary of the signing of the treaty.

-Another miniature sheet was issued in 2015 to mark the 175th anniversary.
-The $2.50 sheet showed the figures of Tamati Waka Nene and William Hobson shaking hands.
+The Waitangi crown, a 1935 commemorative coin, was issued in honour of the treaty.
+The treaty was added to UNESCO's Memory of the World International Register in 1997, becoming one of the first inscriptions from New Zealand.
+It is also on the national Memory of the World register, Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao.